 Taking action is what creates clarity.
 You can’t think your way to clarity!

-Once you are in action you will find yourself wanting to update or even change your goals as you progress.
+Once you’re in action, you’ll find yourself wanting to update, or even change, your goals as you progress.
 This is normal and to be expected.

 As you review your goals ask yourself if they are in alignment with your theme word for the year.
 If not, what changes do you need to make?

-I hope you use the above process to help you figure out what you most want to create to make 2018 your best year yet!
+I hope you will use the above steps to help you figure out what you most want to create to make 2019 your best year yet!

-Here’s to creating the year and the life you really, really want in 2018!
+Here’s to creating the year and life you really, really want in 2019!

 Enjoyed this article?